-Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, DC
+Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, D.C.

 Ticket Information:

-President-elect Donald Trump and Vice President-elect Mike Pence will lay a wreath at Arlington National Cemetary in honor of the nation’s veterans.
+President-elect Donald Trump and Vice President-elect Mike Pence will lay a wreath at Arlington National Cemetery in honor of the nation’s veterans.

 No other schedule details are currently listed.